zeppaman/KerasUI/README.md

 for a full api documentation you can refer to the [postman file](https://github.com/zeppaman/KerasUI/blob/master/assets/kerasui.postman_collection.json)

 ## Tutorial
 This project is part of the image classification context on codeproject.
-Here a walkthorugt.
+Here a walkthorugt on the thecnical part to explain how it is build and how it works.

+The project stack:
+- Python
+- django framework
+- keras, tensorflow,numpy
+- sqlite (or other database you like)

+Tools used:
+- Visual studio code
+- Postman
+- A web browser

 ### Project setup
 The poject is based on django, so first things to to is to create a django project using cli.
+This require to install django from pip.

 ```
 django-admin startproject kerasui ' create the project
 ```

-This will prduce the following structure:
+This command will prduce the following structure:
 `
 kerasui/
     manage.py